Publications

 Quantum Natural Policy Gradients: Towards Sample-Efficient Reinforcement Learning

-Nico Meyer, Daniel D. Scherer, Axel Plinge, Christopher Mutschler and Michael J. Hartmann
+Nico Meyer, Daniel D. Scherer, Axel Plinge, Christopher Mutschler, Michael J. Hartmann

 Reinforcement learning is a growing field in AI with a lot of potential.
 Intelligent behavior is learned automatically through trial and error in interaction with the environment.
 However, this learning process is often costly.
-Using variational quantum circuits as function approximators can reduce this cost.
-To implement this, we propose the quantum natural policy gradient (QNPG) algorithm -- a second-order gradient-based routine that takes advantage of an efficient approximation of the quantum Fisher information matrix.
-We experimentally demonstrate that QNPG outperforms first-order based training on Contextual Bandits environments regarding convergence speed and stability and thereby reduces the sample complexity.
+Using variational quantum circuits as function approximators potentially can reduce this cost.
+In order to implement this, we propose the quantum natural policy gradient (QNPG) algorithm – a second-order gradientbased routine that takes advantage of an efficient approximation of the quantum Fisher information matrix.
+We experimentally demonstrate that QNPG outperforms first-order based training on different Contextual Bandits environments regarding convergence speed and stability and moreover reduces the sample complexity.
 Furthermore, we provide evidence for the practical feasibility of our approach by training on a 12-qubit hardware device.

 Quantum Optimisation of General Join Trees